hengwei-chan/fragassembler/README.md

 At the moment, only 13C 1D NMR spectra are allowed as queries. <br>
 Each query spectrum starts with "//" and a description for the it.
-Then in the signal list, each signal nucleus is followed by the chemical shift, the multiplicity and the intensity. <br>
+Then, in the signal list, each signal nucleus is followed by the chemical shift, the multiplicity and the intensity. <br>
 Two query spctra are separated by an empty line.